suncoast-devs/handbook/lessons/react-state/lecture.md

 [.column]

 - For our button, we want to:
-  - Get the current count
+  - Get the current counter
   - Increment it
   - Update the state